Pain Throughout the Body Caused by TMJ

 As the patient becomes older and their muscles weaken, they may also experience balance issues, which makes them more prone to falling.
 In addition, swallowing and sleeping issues brought on by misaligned jaw and muscles are frequently observed.

-The Benefits of Customized Oral Appliances for TMJ Relief
+The Role of Oral Appliances in Treating Sleep Apnea and TMJ

 © 2024 All Rights Reserved | Website Designed By: Morningdove - Accessibility Statement